minimalparts/EVA/README.md

 NB: the code involves a toy grammar linked to an interpretation function, and performs semantic space expansion / retraction as explained in the paper.
 For now, the grammar only implements bare NPs with adjectives and nouns (of any length).
 So in practice, you should run with the --att flag.

 ### Lexical relations

 Run from the *lexrel* and *incompatibility* directories.

-First, prepare the data in the relevant *data/* directory by running *preprocess.py*.
+First, prepare the data in the relevant data/ directory by running *preprocess.py*.
 Then, to train, do for instance:

     python3 nn_lexrel.py --batch=700 --epochs=400 --hidden=300 --lr=0.001 --wdecay=0.001 --ext=data/models/lexrel_fasttext_vecs.txt --checkpoint=checkpoints/fasttext/check1

-Then to test:

-    python3 nn_lexrel_test.py --model=checkpoints/fasttext/check1 --ext=data/models/lexrel_fasttext_vecs.txt

-Hyperparameter search with Bayesian optimisation can be conducted by running *optimise_nn_lexrel.py* or *optimise_nn_compatibility.py*.
-For example:

-    python3 optimise_nn_compatibility.py

-(Make sure to change paths as you see fit in the script itself.)

-More help can be obtained with each script by running

-    name_of_script.py --help

 ### Acceptability judgements